 Proper Care of Your Tooth Crown or Dental Bridge

 Whether you invest in a traditional or implant-supported crown or bridge, keeping it clean and bacteria-free with daily brushing and flossing is imperative.
-Tooth decay or infection are the enemies of any restoration and could cause it to fail.
+Tooth decay or gum infection are the enemies of any restoration and could cause it to fail.
 Your dentist in Etobicoke will discuss the products you should use and the best way for you to keep your tooth crown or dental bridge clean.

-Regular checkups with your Etobicoke dentist every six months will also ensure that your tooth crown or dental bridge is healthy and functioning properly.
+Regular checkups with your Etobicoke dentist every six months will also ensure that your tooth crown or dental bridge is healthy and functioning correctly.
 This is why it is so important to be diligent about attending your routine teeth cleanings and checkups.